CANBUS-9740/Offseason-2024/README.md

   - Tune the control loop with REV Hardware Client
     - You only need to tune for one motor, as they are quite similar.
 So tune once and use this tuning with all motors.
   - Create a command which uses this to rotate the shooter at a specific velocity
 - Test the command by running it with different speeds
   - make sure all motors are stabilized on the set point
   - make sure to tune until control is stable and quick
   - insert a note and watch how the note affect the control loop (does the speed loss get fixed quickly?)
 - Attach the command to a button
   - while the button is held, the command is running (command doesn't need `isFinished` then )
   - select a base velocity which we will be using for our testing for attaching to the button
+  - check to see that the button runs the command well
 - Provide capability in the subsystem to check if all the motors have stabilized on a given RPM
   - this will allow us to check when we've reached our wanted velocity
+  - test this capability.
+Add a print to the dashboard of whether the system is stabalized and run the command.
+See that when the system is stabilized, the method reports so, and when it isn't the method reports so.

 Requirements:
 - Subsystem has velocity closed-loop control